 In addition to the FASC and Executive Order to secure the ICTS supply chain, the federal government also relies on the 2019 National Defense Authorization Act ("NDAA") to help secure its computer systems.
 The 2019 NDAA specifically prohibits government agencies from using technology produced by Huawei (among others).
-Another section of the NDAA, which went into force in August 2020, prohibits government agencies from contracting
+Another section of the NDAA, which went into force in August 2020, prohibits government agencies from contracting chain.html (last visited Feb.
+8, 2022) (Announcing an interim final rule and the final rule will consider additional comments.
+The final rule has not yet been promulgated).

-&lt;sup>99 Id. at § 1(a)(ii)(A)-(C).
+Id. at § 1(a)(ii)(A)-(C).

-&lt;sup>100 Id. at Sec.
+Id. at Sec.
 2(b).